 The extensively networked society we have created through technology makes researchers more interdependent even for the most basic of judgements.
 This means that besides the fact that much of the scientific knowledge has become indirect, mediated by communication tools such as the web, apps and social networks, the average academic researcher is seldom alone in making judgements.
-Instead, the researcher is surrounded by experts - professionals and/or semi-professionals - whose knowledge he or she is depending on.
-In fact, in most cases, researchers are no longer able to make a full, knowledgeable judgement without deferring in part to a network of others.
+Instead, the researcher is surrounded by experts - professionals and/or semiprofessionals - whose knowledge he or she is depending on.
+In fact, in most cases, researchers are no longer able to make a full knowledgeable judgement - to the classic standard of justified true belief - without deferring part to a network of others.
 This means that social organisation of knowledge domains has become of crucial importance.
 This is often realised through transparent, open standards and procedures which codify what is considered as socially acceptable knowledge.
-Open Access, Open Content, Open Data, and Open Source are elements of the same desire: to create a common reference framework that enables us to fit our insights together.
+Open Access, Open Content, Open Data, and Open Source: these are elements of the same desire to create a common reference framework that enables us to fit our insights together.

-When asking representatives of scientific research which kinds of infrastructures are needed to support citizen science and collaborative approaches to culture and arts research, the answers are often rather simplistic: connect to existing e-Infrastructures and use tools and services that people are already familiar with!
+When asking representatives of scientific research which kinds of infrastructures are needed to support citizen science and collaborative approaches to culture and arts research, the answers is often simplistic: connect to existing e-Infrastructures and use tools and services that people are already familiar with!